 Can I still feed stray cats?

-Yes, you can continue to feed any stray or community cats that you regularly provide for.
-However, wash your hands thoroughly before and after doing this, don’t stroke them, and don’t let them into your house.
-Although there is no evidence that pets can spread the disease, we’d advise taking sensible precautions until more is known.
+Yes, you can continue to feed any stray or community cats that you normally provide for.
+However, we’d recommend washing your hands thoroughly before and after feeding them, and don’t stroke them or let them into your house.

-- You should both maintain good hygiene – regularly washing hands, particularly directly before and after a handover
+- You should both maintain good hygiene – regularly washing hands, especially before and after a handover.

 - Make sure you both keep at least two metres away from each other.
-A good option for handover is for the isolated person to let their dog out into a contained area first then move back inside.
+A good way to handover is for the owner to put the dog into a contained area first, then the owner to go back inside.
 The walker can then come in with a different lead and attach this to the dog’s collar for walking.

 - On returning, wipe the dog down with a clean, damp, disposable cloth.

-- Follow the same handover process as above in reverse – the walker should leave the dog in contained area and remove their lead then move away.
-The isolated person can then come out to take their dog back inside.
+Follow the same handover process as above in reverse – the walker should leave the dog in contained area, remove their lead and move away.
+The owner can then come out to take their dog back inside.

-Can I take my isolating neighbour’s pet to the vet for them?
+Can I take my neighbour’s pet to the vet for them?

-Please ensure that the owner has called their vet first though, and that they have been advised that the pet does urgently need to go in.
-If so, follow the same handover guidelines as above, but wipe the pet over immediately after collecting them, instead of on the return.
+When offering to help, please ensure that the owner has called their vet first and that they have been advised that their pet does need to go for a face to face appointment.
+It’s also very important the owner lets the vet know if they are self-isolating or have symptoms.
+It’s a good idea for them to confirm the details and exact time for the appointment and tells the vet that their pet will be being brought in by someone acting on their behalf.
+When collecting the pet, follow the same handover guidelines as in our dog walking advice, but wipe the pet over immediately after collecting them as well as on the return.
 Please also be aware that vets will have extra precautions in place to keep everyone safe, so you may be asked to wait in the car or follow different procedures.

 My pet requires a special food for an ongoing condition, what if I can’t get this?

-If your pet is currently on a prescription food, we’d advise contacting your vet to discuss the options.
-It may be possible for them to post or deliver the food out to you, or they may be able to recommend an online supplier that you can order this from.
+If your pet is currently on a prescription food, we’d advise contacting your vet to discuss your options.
+If you can’t collect the food directly from your vets it may be possible for them to post it to you or they may be able to recommend an online supplier that you can order from.

-What if my pet is ill or injured and needs urgent care?
+What if my pet is ill or injured?
 Will my vet be open?

-What if my pet needs help outside of usual opening hours?
+What if my pet has an emergency or needs help outside of usual opening hours?

 Vets will do everything they can to continue to provide a 24-hour emergency service as usual, but you may be asked to go to a different practice than normal.
-Always call first – ring your usual vet and you will get instructions on how to access emergency out-of-hours care.
-Please don’t just turn up at your vet out-of-hours, you may need to go to a different practice and this could delay getting urgent treatment.
+Always call first – if you phone your usual vet you will get instructions on how to access their emergency out-of-hours care.
+Please don’t just turn up at your vet out-of-hours, you may need to go to a different branch or practice and this could delay your pet receiving urgent treatment.